 The Kardashev scale exists because of a Russian astrophysicist known as Nicolai Kardashev (bet you’ll never guess where the scale got its name from).

 In 1964, Kardashev came up with the idea that the status of a culture, as a whole, depends on two primary things: Energy and technology.
 He theorized that a civilization’s technical advancement runs parallel to the amount of energy that the civilization is able to harness and manipulate.
 Essentially, the more energy that a society can produce, the more technologically advanced they are (this was originally just tied to energy available for communications, but has since been expanded).

 In other words, according to this theory, a culture’s development (in the very widest sense) is a product of energy and of technology: Through technology, energy is harnessed, and as social systems are expressions of this technology, the status of a culture rests upon (and is determined by) the amount of energy that is harnessed.

-The scale has a number of different categories (levels of classification…or levels of awesomeness).
+The scale has a number of different categories (levels of classification).
 In recent years, scientists have expanded this scale to measure hypothetical civilizations—civilization

 Are you ready to find out where humanity falls?
 Then press on!